Gunfight rages in capital of Mexico’s Sinaloa state

 Sinaloa’s soccer club Dorados announced that it had cancelled its game Thursday due to security concerns.

 Sinaloa is home to the cartel by the same name, which was led by Joaquín “El Chapo” Guzmán.
-Guzman was sentenced to life in prison in the United States in July.
+Guzmán was sentenced to life in prison in the United States in July.

 After Guzmán’s third arrest in 2016, an internal battle for succession began playing out.
 The battle was resolved with the arrest of Damaso López Nunez and his son Dámaso López Serrano, who led a rival faction.

-The cartel is currently led by Ismael “El Mayo” Zambada with three of Guzman’s sons Ivan, Archivaldo and Alfredo, known as “los Chapitos,” or “the little Chapos.”
+The cartel is currently led by Ismael “El Mayo” Zambada and Guzman’s sons, Iván Archivaldo and Jesús Alfredo, known “los Chapitos,” or “the little Chapos.”

 Representatives of Mexico’s security forces did not immediately respond to requests for comment.